 There is a lot of debate about artificial vs natural Christmas trees.
-Read about the pros and cons for both.
+This article reports the pros and cons for both.
 If you choose plastic, look after it well and reuse again and again.

 If you choose natural, recycle as much as possible though your garden or compost.